Church Pollinator Garden

 Why this is important

 Nearly 75% of the world’s flowering plants depend on animal pollinators to reproduce, but many of the butterflies and bees which fill that role are in significant decline.
-The plants I selected for this space are intended to help the recovery of Monarch and Swallowtail butterflies in our environment, as well as provide the children at the pre-school and in this urban neighborhood with a nature lesson on the life cycle of these beautiful creatures.
-In March of 2024 the National Wildlife Federation designated the space a Certified Wildlife Habitat and the Cincinnati Zoo and Botanical Gardens certified the space as a Plant for Pollinator Garden.
+The plants I selected for this space are intended to help the recovery of Monarch and Swallowtail butterflies in our environment, as well as provide the children of the school and neighborhood with a nature lesson on the life cycle of these beautiful creatures.
+In March of 2024 the National Wildlife Federation designated the space a “Certified Wildlife Habitat” and the Cincinnati Zoo and Botanical Gardens certified the space as a “Plant for Pollinators Garden”.

 A collection of pollinator favorites, including Phlox and Daisies